Yesvantpur–Bidar Express

-16571 / 72 Yesvantpur Junction Bidar Express is an Express train belonging to Indian Railways South Western Railway zone that run between Yesvantpur Junction and Bidar.
+The 16571 / 16572 Yesvantpur-Bidar Express is an express train belonging to Indian Railways South Western Railway zone that run between Yesvantpur Junction and Bidar.

 The Railway Board has decided to extend the services of Yesvantpur–Bidar Express train services up to Latur in Maharashtra for three days a week from February 2018, the South Western Railway has said in a release.